Puyodead1/udemy-downloader/README.md

 Utility script to download Udemy courses, has support for DRM videos but requires the user to acquire the decryption key (for legal reasons).<br>
 Windows is the primary development OS, but I've made an effort to support Linux also (Mac untested).

+> [!CAUTION]
+> The ability to download captions automatically is currently broken due to changes in Udemy's API!

+> [!IMPORTANT]
+> This tool will not work on encrypted courses without decryption keys being provided!
+>
+> Downloading courses is against Udemy's Terms of Service, I am NOT held responsible for your account getting suspended as a result from the use of this program!
+>
+> This program is WIP, the code is provided as-is and I am not held resposible for any legal issues resulting from the use of this program.

 # Requirements

 The following are a list of required third-party tools, you will need to ensure they are in your systems path and that typing their name in a terminal invokes them.

+> [!NOTE]
-_**Note**:_ _These are seperate requirements that are not installed with the pip command!
-You will need to download and install these manually!_
+> These are seperate requirements that are not installed with the pip command!
+>
+> You will need to download and install these manually!

 -   [Python 3](https://python.org/)
 -   [ffmpeg](https://www.ffmpeg.org/) - This tool is also available in Linux package repositories.